 Every ART session is a combination of examination and treatment.
 The ART provider uses his or her hands to evaluate the texture, tightness, and movement of muscles, fascia, tendons, ligaments, and nerves.
 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.
 These unique treatment protocols, with over 500 in all, allow providers to identify and correct specific problems.
 ART is an approach that is customized to meet the individual needs of the patient.

-The goal of ART is to prevent a patient from entering a cycle of cumulative soft tissue injury—defined by stages of friction, pressure, tension, decreased circulation, adhesion, fibrosis, physical disruption, and inflammation—or to break the cumulative injury cycle for patients that already present with evidence of cumulative trauma.
+The goal of Active Release Technique is to prevent a patient from entering a cycle of the cumulative soft tissue injury—defined by stages of friction, pressure, tension, decreased circulation, adhesion, fibrosis, physical disruption, and inflammation—or to break the cumulative injury cycle for patients that already present with evidence of cumulative trauma.